neondatabase/website/content/docs/ai/ai-concepts.md

 Different distance metrics can be more appropriate for different tasks, depending on the nature of the data and the specific relationships you're interested in.
 For instance, cosine similarity is often used in text analysis.

-The [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) extensions, which enable PostgreSQL as a vector database, support different distance metrics, including those described above.
+The [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) extensions, which enable Postgres as a vector database, support different distance metrics, including those described above.

 ## Generating embeddings